Working safely in hot conditions

 Heat exhaustion

-• Seek medical attention if the person does not recover quickly or vomits.
+• seek medical attention if the person does not recover quickly or vomits.

 Heat stroke

-Symptoms: irritability, confusion, speech problems, hot dry skin, convulsions, unconsciousness, body temperature above 40C, cardiac arrest - potentially fatal, a life threatening condition that requires immediate first aid and medical attention.
+• a life threatening condition that requires immediate first aid and medical attention.

-• Follow DRSABCD action plan;
+• follow the DRSABCD action plan

-• Immerse the person in a bath of cold/iced water.
-If immersion is not practical, dip towels in iced water and place them on the person;
+• immerse the person in a bath of cold/iced water.
+If immersion is not practical, dip towels in iced water and place them on the person

-• Call 000 for an ambulance;
+• call 000 for an ambulance

 Other sources of information